 In general, females have lighter skin than males.
 This

-As with any other organ of the body, the skin is susceptible to certain diseases; these include:
+As with any other organ of the body, the skin is susceptible to certain diseases.
+These include:

-Atopic dermatitis: also known as eczema, this is an inflammatory skin disease characterized by dry, red, itchy patches of skin.
+- Atopic dermatitis: Also known as eczema, this is an inflammatory skin disease characterized by dry, red, itchy patches of skin.

-Acne: this is perhaps the most common skin disorder.
+- Acne: This is perhaps the most common skin disorder.
 It occurs when hair follicles become clogged with dead skin cells and oil.

-Melanoma: a type of skin cancer caused by exposure to excess sunlight.
+- Melanoma: A type of skin cancer caused by exposure to excess sunlight.

-Rosacea: a common rash found in middle-aged people.
+- Rosacea: A common rash found in middle-aged people.
 They have a tendency to flush and have small red bumps on the center of the face.

-Scabies: an itchy skin condition caused by the human scabies mite.
+- Scabies: An itchy skin condition caused by the human scabies mite.

-Shingles: also called herpes zoster, it is a painful blistering rash caused by a virus.
+- Shingles: Also called herpes zoster, it is a painful, blistering rash caused by a virus.

-Lichen planus: an itchy non-infectious rash.
+- Lichen planus: An itchy non-infectious rash.
 The bumps have flat shiny tops.

-As we get older, our skin changes; it becomes thinner and more easily damaged.
-Also, the process of healing slows.
-Overall, we have less skin, and it is less elastic.
+As a person gets older, their skin changes.
+It becomes thinner and more easily damaged.
+The epidermis becomes slower at replacing dead skin cells and the process of healing slows.
+Overall, a person will have less skin, and it becomes less elastic.